 Step 2: Submit your application

 After passing the licensing exam, apply online or print an application and submit it to the CILB by mail.
 You must include a payment for the non-refundable application fee with your completed application.
-Since license renewal is required every two years, fees vary based on whether you apply for licensure in an even or odd year.
+Since license renewal is required every two years, fees vary based on when you apply for licensure.

 In addition to achieving a passing score on the qualifying exam for a plumber license, Florida residents must meet the following requirements:

 Plumbing license applicants must meet one of the following educational/experience requirements:

 - Four-year construction-related degree and one year of plumbing work experience

 - One year of experience as a foreperson and at least three years of college-level course credits